LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/tableau-intro.rst

 .. admonition:: Question

-   Breaking a list of years into decades is an example of?
+   What is breaking a list of years into decades an example of?

 .. admonition:: Question